Cameras on Ontario 511 come from multiple sources. Therefore, the camera images are not updated at the same intervals or

-Ontario 511 displays information on stations that are part of the Electric Vehicle Chargers Ontario (EVCO) grant program.
+Ontario 511 displays information on stations that were part of the Electric Vehicle Chargers Ontario (EVCO) grant program.

 Level 2: 240V.
 Can fully charge a vehicle from 0 per cent charge in about four to six hours.

 Level 3: 480V.
 Can charge a vehicle to 80 per cent in about 30 minutes.